wso2/docs-is/en/identity-server/6.0.0/docs/guides/mfa/email-otp-config-advanced.md

-# Email OTP Configurations
+# EMAIL OTP Configurations

-This page lists out all the advanced configurations related to email OTP.
+This page lists out all the advanced configurations related to SMS OTP.

-The following code snippet shows a sample email OTP configuration in the `<IS_HOME>/repository/conf/deployment.toml` file.
+The following code snippet shows a sample EMAIL OTP configuration in the `<IS_HOME>/repository/conf/deployment.toml` file.

 ```toml
 [authentication.authenticator.email_otp]